 Event-Driven Architecture (EDA) refers to microservice systems that are loosely coupled and exchange information or data with each other through publish and listen events.
 EDA allows information to be absorbed into an event-driven ecosystem and then broadcast to the listening service or the service that will receive the event [22].
 EDA communicates using message events and works asynchronously, in contrast to the API-Driven Architecture which communicates using API calls and works synchronously [7].
-In recent years, EDA has been widely used in several domains such as network instruction detection, sensor networks, stock market, fast trading, realtime system control, healthcare monitoring, mobile and wearable computing.
+In recent years, EDA has been widely used in several domains such as network instruction detection, sensor networt1 stock market, fast trading, realtime system control, healthcare monitoring, mobile and we11 ble computing.
 The main reason is that EDA provides solutions for developing distributed systems that facilitate high flexibility and concurrency [23].

 Fig. 1.
-Event-Driven Architecture Communication Process in Microservice

-Fig. 1. describes the event-flow process, that when a client from outside the microservice ecosystem makes a request, it will be forwarded by the Load Balancer and directed to the destination service, where the related service will process the request and publish the event to the event-bus where other services do it.
+Event-Driven Architecture Communication Process Microservice request and publish the event to the event-bus where other services do it.
 The listen event will receive event notifications to participate in processing requests or synchronizing data.
 After the request has been processed, it will return a response to the client.
 Event-bus creation can be assisted using Apache Kafka [22], RabbitMQ [11], or NATS Streaming.